micheledinelli/Dictionary-Attack/README.md

 - word.n | Word.n
 - word_n | Word_n
 - word<n> | Word<n>.
-  > where n is a number between 0 and 1000
+  > where n is a number between 0 and 1000.
+  More to come